marian222200/La-Marianno-Web-Page/README.md

 ## Login form

 If you press the Login button the login form is shown.
 You need to be registered in order to log in.
 If you try to enter a non existing email, an alert saying the user is not existent will be shown.
-If you try to log in into an existing user more than 5 times without entring the right password.
-You will get a time-out that prevents you from trying again for a certain time.
+If you try to log in into an existing user more than 5 times without entring the right password you will get a time-out that prevents you from trying again for a certain time.

 ![image](https://user-images.githubusercontent.com/30511514/172069118-1cbebef5-dda5-40c0-bd57-0e99a94ae760.png)